LukasSkywalker/knife-scaleway/README.md

 <a href="https://codeclimate.com/github/rmoriz/knife-digital_ocean"><img src="https://codeclimate.com/github/rmoriz/knife-digital_ocean.png"/></a>
 [![Coverage Status](https://coveralls.io/repos/rmoriz/knife-digital_ocean/badge.png?branch=master)](https://coveralls.io/r/rmoriz/knife-digital_ocean?branch=master)

 This is a plugin for [Chef's](http://www.opscode.com/chef/) [knife](http://wiki.opscode.com/display/chef/Knife) tool.
-It allows you to bootstrap virtual machines with [DigitalOcean.com](https://www.digitalocean.com/) including the initial bootstrapping of chef on that system.
+It allows you to bootstrap virtual machines with [Scaleway.com](https://www.digitalocean.com/) including the initial bootstrapping of chef on that system.
 You can also use [knife-solo](http://matschaffer.github.com/knife-solo/) or [knife-zero](https://github.com/higanworks/knife-zero) for chef bootstrapping or skip it altogether for another solution.

 This knife plugin uses the [droplet_kit](https://github.com/digitalocean/droplet_kit) rubygem.

-Knife::DigitalOcean supports Chef 12, legacy support for older Chefs will be removed with 3.x.x by the end of 2015.
+Knife::Scaleway supports Chef 12, legacy support for older Chefs will be removed with 3.x.x by the end of 2015.

 ## Installation